vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key4: 52d3616e78

 *** =instructions4
-Get the duration in hours for each film.
+Get the title and duration in hours for each film.
 Alias the duration in hours as `duration_hours`.

 *** =solution4
 ```{sql}